 Bask in the chaos of Jonker Walk Night Market

-If there’s only one thing you need to do in Melaka, it’s to revel in the madness that is the Jonker Walk Night Market.
+If you only had time to dig into one of the best things to do in Melaka, save it for revelling in the madness that is the Jonker Walk Night Market.
 To experience the spectacle for yourself, you’ll need to time your Melaka itinerary for a Friday or Saturday.
-(Or why not both?)
+(Or both.)

 And let’s not forget the food…